banner

 time#

-Measures the time, user CPU time, and system CPU time spent from calling a specified command to its completion.
-After the output of the specified command, the measurement results are output to standard error output.
+Measures the time taken from calling the specified command to its completion, including user CPU time and system CPU time.
+The measurement results will be output to standard error after the output of the specified command.
 The actual CPU time used by the command code is the user CPU time.
-Therefore, if a nonexistent command is used as a parameter for the time command, the user CPU time becomes 0.
-Sleep time is not included in the calculation.
+Therefore, if a non-existent command is passed as a parameter to the time command, the user CPU time becomes 0.
+Sleep time is not included.

 size#

-Displays the size of each segment in a target file or shared library file.
+Displays the size of various segments of an object file or linked library file.

 file#